V. T. Hamlin: Alley Oop begins

-In Perry, Hamlin thought about those dinosaurs, and started drawing a comic strip titled The Mighty Oop.
-He was not pleased with his creation, and destroyed it.
+In Perry, Hamlin thought about those dinosaurs and started drawing a comic strip titled The Mighty Oop.
+He was not pleased with his creation, and he destroyed it.
 A year later, he tried again, submitting Alley Oop to a small syndicate, Bonnet-Brown, which launched the strip as a daily, beginning December 5, 1932.
 A few months later, Bonnet-Brown collapsed, bringing the strip to an end.
 NEA picked it up, and it started again on August 7, 1933.
 Success led to a Sunday strip, added on September 9, 1934.

-Dorothy Hamlin also worked on the strip, creating color roughs and contributing story ideas, including the important plot device of time travel, introduced April 5, 1939.
+Dorothy Hamlin also worked on the strip, creating color roughs and contributing story ideas, including the important plot device of time travel that was introduced April 5, 1939.

-Hamlin wrote and drew Alley Oop with the help of, Dave Graue, until his retirement in 1971.
-When Hamlin retired because of failing eyesight, Graue took over full-time.
-Graue had been assisting Hamlin since 1950, and he had been doing the daily solo since 1966, although it was co-signed by Hamlin.
-The last daily signed by Hamlin appeared December 31, 1972, and his last signed Sunday strip was April 1, 1973.
+Hamlin wrote and drew Alley Oop until his retirement in 1971.
+When Hamlin retired because of failing eyesight, Dave Graue took over full-time.
+Graue had been assisting Hamlin since 1950, and he had been drawing the daily solo since 1966, although it was co-signed by Hamlin.
+The last daily signed by Hamlin appeared December 31, 1972, and Hamlin's last signed Sunday strip was April 1, 1973.